Ayt1da/Ayt1da/README.md

 ### Hey there, I'm Aditya 👋

-## I'm a Self taught Full-Developer!
+## I'm a Self taught FullStack-Developer!
 - 😃 I love learning about new things!
 - 🧐 I love solving problems and being creative!
 - 🎮 I like playing games on my ancient pc